General game information

 Thanks to this laser focused approach to MOBA trappings, Battlerite feels both fast and fun, even for gamers that would normally avoid these kind of games.
 Without having to think about specific item sets, lanes, and such, players can just dedicate their time to killing the enemy team.
 In many ways, Battlerite is more like a fighting game than a MOBA, as there are no random elements and everything hinges on the player’s skill.
 Item sets are replaced by Battlerites, passive buffs that can be chosen at the beginning of each round.
 Every player in the match can see which Battlerites have been selected by the other combatants, and choose their own accordingly.

 Matches are fast paced and usually take less than 10 minutes to complete.
-In order to achieve victory, one of the teams must win three rounds, which usually last less than two minutes each (and if a round goes over 2 minutes, the map starts to shrink) Players don’t spend time picking characters, since that’s done before the match even starts, something that gets rid of the “pick that, no, pick THAT, the one you picked is useless” banter that may happen in games like League of Legends or Dota 2.
+In order to achieve victory, one of the teams must win three rounds, which usually last less than two minutes each (and if a round goes over 2 minutes, the map starts to shrink) Players don’t spend time picking characters, since that’s done before the match even starts, something that gets rid of the “pick that, no, pick THAT, the one you picked is useless” banter that may happen in games like League of Legends or Dota 2 (and by the way, if you want to get rid of that kind of banter in League of Legends fast, a good idea would be to get your hands on a higher level account, and that will probably keep the haters at bay since they tend to prey on new people and will not have the courage to go after a high level player).

 Another change from more mainstream MOBA games is that gamers will control their champion with the W, A, S and D keys, instead of pointing and clicking.
 The standard attack is mapped to the left mouse button, and the rest of the abilities are on the right click and the Q, E, R, F and keys.
 Depending on the character’s role, the right click ability may be a powerful ranged attack or a heal, while the Q is usually reserved for counters or stealth modes.
 Every character has an ultimate ability that requires a resource called “energy” in order to be used, and that’s mapped to F. Energy can also be used to power EX versions of some of the regular abilties, adding even more strategy to the game (EX abilities are more powerful, and add different bonuses, but if the player misuses them, they lose energy that could have been used to fuel their ultimate ability)